nuntawatt/nuntawatt/README.md

 <br><br>

 <p align="center">
-  <h1 align="center"> About Me </h1>
+  <h1 align="center"> About Me
-Hello!
+<p></p>Hello!
 I’m a Computer Science student who enjoys experimenting with coding and design.
 My journey in web development has just begun, focusing on frontend and backend technologies,
-with a growing interest in UX/UI design and full-stack development.</p>
+with a growing interest in UX/UI design and full-stack development.</p></h1>
 <br><br>

 <p align="center">